 Hold up, what's keto again?
 Check out this video for all the need-to-know intel:

-Of course, mice are very different from humans—so these findings don’t automatically mean that the ketogenic diet will mess with all women’s blood sugar levels and weight.
-But hormonal experts like Dr. Turner and others say that while many women may experience short-term success on keto, it may also have some sex-specific downsides.
+Of course, mice are very different from humans—so these findings don't automatically mean that the ketogenic diet will mess with all women's blood sugar levels and weight.
+But hormonal experts like Dr. Turner and others say that while many women may experience short-term benefits on keto, it may also have some sex-specific downsides.
 Why?
 Blame your hormones.

 Drastically reducing carb intake can put stress on the body

-Plus, if people are doing keto over long periods of time, Dr. Turner fears that they could be putting themselves at risk for insulin resistance and prediabetes, which could ultimately lead to type 2 diabetes and other health issues.
+If people are doing keto over long periods of time, Dr. Turner fears that they could be putting themselves at risk for insulin resistance and prediabetes, which could ultimately lead to type 2 diabetes and other health issues.
 Why?
 Because elevated cortisol levels have been associated with those health issues.
-“The same thing happens when you wake up in the morning after not getting enough sleep,” she says.
-“Being sleep-deprived makes you have higher levels of cortisol, and it’s proven that those patients are more insulin resistant and have more glucose intolerance.
-It’s also related to change of cortisol levels.”
+"The same thing happens when you wake up in the morning after not getting enough sleep," she says.
+"Being sleep-deprived makes you have higher levels of cortisol, and it’s proven that those patients are more insulin resistant and have more glucose intolerance.
+It’s also related to change of cortisol levels."

 The high fat-hormone connection